krishnachaitanya018/Pandas_cleaned_data-repo/README.md

 df1.isna().sum().sum()

-Using filter can display particular data of the columns- df.filter(items = ['Column Name', 'Column Name'])
+Using a filter can display particular data of the columns- df.filter(items = ['Column Name', 'Column Name'])

-Here by using LIKE we can filter specific data from the column - df.filter(like = 'Any specific data name', axis=0)
+Here by using LIKE, we can filter specific data from the column - df.filter(like = 'Any specific data-name', axis=0)

 Sorting a df of particular column